Engineering economics: Capital Budgeting

 Capital budgeting, in relation to engineering economics, is the proper usage and utilization of capital to achieve project objectives.
 It can be fully defined by the statement; "... as the series of decisions by individuals and firms concerning how much and where resources will be obtained and expended to meet future objectives."
 This definition almost perfectly explains capital and its general relation to engineering, though some special cases may not lend themselves to such a concise explanation.
+(In some cases, decision trees and real options analysis may be applied.)
 The actual acquisition of that capital has many different routes, from equity to bonds to retained profits, each having unique strengths and weakness, especially when in relation to income taxation.
 Factors such as risk of capital loss, along with possible or expected returns must also be considered when capital budgeting is underway.
 For example, if a company has $20,000 to invest in a number of high, moderate, and low risk projects, the decision would depend upon how much risk the company is willing to take on, and if the returns offered by each category offset this perceived risk.
 Continuing with this example, if the high risk offered only 20% return, while the moderate offered 19% return, engineers and managers would most likely choose the moderate risk project, as its return is far more favorable for its category.
 The high risk project failed to offer proper returns to warrant its risk status.
 A more difficult decision may be between a moderate risk offering 15% while a low risk offering 11% return.
 The decision here would be much more subject to factors such as company policy, extra available capital, and possible investors.
 "In general, the firm should estimate the project opportunities, including investment requirements and prospective rates of return for each, expected to be available for the coming period.
 Then the available capital should be tentatively allocated to the most favorable projects.
 The lowest prospective rate of return within the capital available then becomes the minimum acceptable rate of return for analyses of any projects during that period."